RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-Lab-02/installing-sample-tables/installing-sample-tables.md

 4. Click **Next**.

-   *The schema name defaults to your current schema so will be different from the schema name shown below.*
+   *The schema name defaults to your current schema and hence will be different from the schema name shown below.*
     ![](images/manage-sample-dataset1.png " ")

 5. Click **Install Dataset**.